 - It’s also very easy to modify.
 After all, it’s very cheap, so you’re not risking too much of your money.
 You can get the schematics online and tinker with your DS-1 for a long time.
 You can also find lots of custom modifications in different variations in lots of boutique pedal sellers.

 - Because of its long history, you can find lots of videos, articles, and forum posts discussing this pedal.
 Once you have the DS-1, all your questions will have answers online.

 - This doesn’t break down very easily at all.
 Its durability is outstanding.

 - If you do set the distortion extremely high, the pedal can get a little fuzzy.

 - Extreme distortion can also add to the signal compression, and this will squash your dynamic range.

 Year in and year out, the BOSS DS-1 Distortion Pedal keeps on rocking and selling.
 Part of the reason for its popularity is probably its long and impressive history.
 Many like simply because it was also used by the legendary Kurt Cobain, but then again that’s one heck of an endorsement.
 It has also been used by icons such as Joe Satriani and Steve Vai.
 Even Prince used it.

 Still, it’s a classic because it works in turning your guitar solo into truly memorable moments.
-It’s an uncomplicated design that provides you with the performance you seek with no hassle.
+Like the Donner Morpher distortion pedal, it’s an uncomplicated design that provides you with the performance you seek with no hassle.
 It’s affordable, yet the sound you get doesn’t seem cheap at all.

 With the BOSS DS-1 Distortion Pedal, you connect to your guitar rock legends while you define your own sound for many years to come.
 Get one, and you’ll be able to discover what you can really do with your rock guitar.
 It’s a great first distortion pedal for newbies, and as you turn into a veteran you’ll probably still use it for a very long time.